Zeuroux/BuildLimitChanger/README.md

 ### 2. Install with LeviLauncher

-If you are using [LeviLauncher](https://github.com/LiteLDev/LeviLaunchroid):
+If you are using [LeviLauncher](https://github.com/LiteLDev/LeviLaunchroid) or [Ambient](https://play.google.com/store/apps/details?id=io.kitsuri.mayape):

 1. Download the `.so` file.
 2. Open your file manager.
 3. Tap the `.so` file.
-4. Choose **Open with LeviLauncher**.
+4. Choose **Open with (Launcher)**.
-5. Start Minecraft.
+5. Launch.
+6. Modify the generated config once in the launcher screen.

 ### Configuration Folder